Basic Facts and Features

 - The quantity makes it more cost effective to print more than one copy per impression.
 The offset press can print as many as 16 pages on one sheet.

-- The job requires a paper size or type unavailable through the quick-copy process.
+- The job requires a paper size or type unavailable through digital methods.